coralogix/nodejs-coralogix-sdk/README.md

 CoralogixLogger.configure(config);

-// create a new logger with category
-logger: CoralogixLogger = new CoralogixLogger("My Category")
+// create a new logger with category const logger: CoralogixLogger = new CoralogixLogger("My Category")

 // create a log
 const log = new Log({